awab-hassan/06-powerMTA-DEVOPS/README.md

 # Project #6 - PowerMTA Deployment.

-Project Type: Application Dockerization and Deployment on Kubernetes cluster.
+Project Type: Application Dockerization and Deployment on EKS Kubernetes cluster.

 Project Description: Client asked me to dockerize powermta with license, entrypoints setup in dockerfile.
 Configuration of domain and mail setup with powerMTA to send mails.